-Harassment
+Unlawful Harassment

-Harassment is the creation of a hostile or intimidating environment in which verbal or physical conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual's work or education, or affect adversely an individual's living conditions.
-Abusive or harassing behavior, verbal or physical, which demeans, intimidates, threatens, or injures another because of his or her personal characteristics or beliefs, is subject to the Institute's disciplinary process.
-Examples of personal characteristics or beliefs include race, ethnicity, national origin, religion, disability, age, gender, gender identity, and sexual orientation, or other characteristics protected by state and federal law.
-Some kinds of behavior that are clearly intended to harass, while inappropriate and not tolerated at Caltech, may not be illegal because the behaviors are not clearly linked to these personal characteristics or beliefs.
+Unlawful harassment (harassment) is the creation of a hostile or intimidating environment in which inappropriate conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual's work or education, or affect adversely an individual's living conditions.
+Abusive or harassing behavior, whether verbal or physical, which demeans, intimidates, threatens, or injures another because of his or her personal characteristics or beliefs, is subject to Caltech's disciplinary process.
+Examples of personal characteristics or beliefs include sex, race, ethnicity, national origin, religion, disability, age, gender, gender expression, gender identity, sexual orientation, or other characteristics protected by state and federal law.
+Some kinds of behavior that are clearly intended to harass, while inappropriate and not tolerated at Caltech, may not be unlawful because the behaviors are not clearly linked to these personal characteristics or beliefs.
 These types of behavior may be dealt with through the student disciplinary process or through supervisory intervention, including the Caltech progressive disciplinary process.

 Harassment must be distinguished from behavior which, even though unpleasant or disconcerting, is appropriate to the carrying out of certain instructional, advisory, or supervisory responsibilities or is objectively reasonable under the circumstances.
 Similarly, instructional responsibilities require appropriate latitude for pedagogical decisions concerning the topics discussed and the methods used to draw students into discussion and full participation.
 There are, however, obligations of civility and respect for others that underlie rational discourse.
-Behavior evidently intended to dishonor such characteristics as race, gender, gender identity, national origin or ethnic group, religious belief, sexual orientation, age, or disability is contrary to the pursuit of inquiry and education and may be discriminatory harassment violative of law and Institute policy.
-Some examples of incidents that may constitute illegal harassment are:
+Behavior evidently intended to dishonor such characteristics as race, gender, gender expression, gender identity, national origin or ethnic group, religious belief, sexual orientation, age, or disability is contrary to the pursuit of inquiry and education and may be discriminatory harassment violative of law.
+Some examples of incidents that may constitute unlawful harassment are:

-- An adviser tells a minority student not to take a certain course because the adviser says that other minority students have had difficulty in the course. - A disabled individual is not included in an off-site outing because of lack of mobility. - A supervisor assigns only menial tasks to a minority staff member. - An older employee is disciplined for insubordination when the same conduct is tolerated from younger employees. - Swastikas have been painted on the door of a room often used to prepare for the observance of the Jewish Sabbath. - A student tells a racially offensive joke within a study group session with other students. - Downloading or viewing pornography that is seen by others.
+- An adviser tells a minority student not to take a certain course because the adviser says that other minority students have had difficulty in the course. - A disabled individual is not included in an off-site outing because of lack of mobility. - A supervisor assigns only menial tasks to a minority staff member whose job and qualifications merit more complex work. - An older employee is disciplined for insubordination when the same conduct is tolerated from younger employees. - A student tells a racially offensive joke within a study group session with other students. - Downloading or viewing pornography that is seen by others.

-However, in order to make an accurate judgment as to whether these incidents are illegal or violate policy, the full context in which these actions were taken or statements made must be considered.
-Conduct of this type, therefore, will initiate an investigation, since making tolerance of illegal harassment or submission to it a condition of employment, evaluation, compensation, or advancement is a serious offense.
+However, in order to make an accurate judgment as to whether such incidents are unlawful, the full context in which the actions were taken or statements made must be considered.
+Conduct of this type, therefore, will prompt an investigation, since subjecting someone to harassment or requiring submission to it as a condition of employment, evaluation, compensation, or advancement is a serious offense.